 For a while, I’ve been sharing brush sets based on historical maps and named after the original artists or engravers who created them.
 I call this project #NoBadMaps.
 These sets are perfect for fantasy maps and can add a touch of authenticity to any project, be it a novel or a role-playing game.
-All my brushes are released under a CC0 License are free for personal or commercial use.
+All my brushes are released under a CC0 License and are free for personal or commercial use.
 You can download them here.

 A Guide to Naming